awsdocs/aws-cli-user-guide/doc_source/install-macos.md

    This command adds a path, `~/.local/bin` in this example, to the current `PATH` variable\.

-1. Load the profile into your current session\.
+1. Load the updated profile into your current session\.

    ```
    $ source ~/.bash_profile